Memphis PGY1 Pharmacy Residency

 Staffing Requirements

-Each resident is required to provide staffing coverage every third weekend.
+Each resident is required to provide staffing coverage 15 weekends/year (10 consult coverage / 5 operations coverage).
 Weekend coverage alternates between coverage of clinical consults with a specialist and providing order verification/staffing in the main pharmacy.
 Residents work an eight hour shift on Saturday and Sunday during their assigned weekend.
 Additionally, each resident will be required to complete a weekly evening shift (5-9 p.m.) of order verification/staffing or provide decentralized clinical pharmacy coverage on a nursing unit.
-The resident working the clinical consult coverage weekend shift will not be required to complete the evening staffing component the week before or the week following the weekend shift (~5 week night shifts over a 9 week period).
+The resident working the clinical consult coverage weekend shift will not be required to complete the evening staffing component the week following the weekend shift.

-Residents also provide 24 hour/day clinical pharmacy “on call” pager coverage in rotation with fellow residents during the week preceding weekend coverage.
-While residents are not required to remain in-house while “on call”, they are expected to serve as a resource for clinical questions that arise after hours.
-Residents are assigned a back-up preceptor for ”on call” and weekend coverage.
+Residents also provide 24 hour/day clinical pharmacy pager coverage in rotation with fellow residents during the week preceding weekend coverage.
+While residents are not required to remain in-house after hours they are expected to serve as a resource for clinical questions that arise after hours.
+Residents are assigned a back-up preceptor during clinical coverage and on weekends.

 Program Completion Requirements

-For successful completion of this PGY1 pharmacy residency program, signified with the awarding of a certificate of achievement at the end of the 52 week period, the resident must successfully complete the following program requirements and comply with Baptist Memphis policies for employment.
+For successful completion of this PGY1 pharmacy residency program, signified with the awarding of a certificate of achievement at the end of the 52-week training period, the resident must successfully complete the following program requirements and comply with Baptist Memphis policies for employment.

 Criteria include:

-• TN State licensure by the predetermined deadline established each calendar year.
+• TN State licensure by the predetermined deadline established each calendar year (within 120 days of the start of residency)

 • Completion of all required, assigned hospital and department employee competencies